bitcoindevkit/bitcoindevkit.org/docs/tutorials/exploring_bdk_flutter.md

 ```

+Under the `address` state variable, let's add a state variable called `wallet` of the type `Wallet` for saving the bitcoin wallet.

 To create a wallet with `bdk-flutter` call the `create` constructor with `descriptor`, `changeDescriptor` `network`, and the `databaseConfig`.
 For database, we can use memory as the database by specifying `DatabaseConfig.memory()`
 Following our pattern of a button, click handler and bdk-flutter API call, Let's add an internal method which will serve as the click handler for the "Create Wallet" button.
-We want to see the output of this call so let's use `setState()` to set the `displayText` variable with the wallet's first receive address.
+We want to see the output of this call so let's use `setState()` to set the `wallet` object created and the `displayText` variable with the wallet's first receive address.

 ```dart
   createOrRestoreWallet(